jdegene/GridGrowth/README.md

 ### Simple Cases

-1) Load kernel strength array only and run in full without any additional.
-Name and strength array are the same\
+1) Load kernel strength array only and run in full without any additional options.
+Name and strength array are the same

 	```
 	grid = GridBuilder(tarr)